Overview

 Each argument to a function and each value returned from a function has a specific data type.
 The Expression Language supports four different data types:

-• Number: A Number is an integer comprised of one or more digits (0 through 9).
+).
 The Expression Language does not provide support for fractional numbers.
-Dates and times are represented in the Expression Language as Numbers, representing the number of milliseconds since midnight GMT on January 1, 1970.
+Dates and times are represented in the Expression Language as Numbers, representing the number of milliseconds since midnight GMT on January 1, 1970. -

 All attributes are considered to be of type String.